MAPS: A Mode-Aware Probabilistic Scheduling Framework for LPV-Based Adaptive Control: Filter Design

 \textbf{3.
 Likelihood Calculation:} For each model, the innovation residual, its covariance, and the likelihood of the current measurement are computed to assess how well each model explains the observation.

 where $\mathrm{r}_k^j$ denotes the measurement residual for mode $j$, defined as the difference between the actual measurement $z_k$ and the predicted measurement $\mathrm{H}^j \bar{\mathrm{x}}_k^j$.
-The innovation covariance $\mathrm{S}_k^j$ combines the predicted estimation uncertainty $\bar{\mathrm{P}}_k^j$ with the measurement noise covariance $\mathrm{r}_k^j$, providing a measure of total uncertainty in the innovation.
+The innovation covariance $\mathrm{S}_k^j$ combines the predicted estimation uncertainty $\bar{\mathrm{P}}_k^j$ with the measurement noise covariance $\mathrm{R}$, providing a measure of total uncertainty in the innovation.
 The scalar $\Lambda_k^j$ represents the likelihood of the measurement under mode $j$, computed assuming a Gaussian distribution of the residual.
 Here, $d$ is the dimension of the observation vector $\mathrm{y}_k$, and thus also the size of $\mathrm{S}_k^j$.
 The likelihood expression is derived from the Gaussian probability density function. \\

 \textbf{4.
-Mode Probability Update:} For each model, the innovation residual, its covariance, and the likelihood of the current measurement are computed to assess how well each model explains the observation.
+Mode Probability Update:} Using the likelihood $\Lambda^j_{k}$ calculated in the previous step, the mode probability $\mu^j_k$ for each model j is updated based on Bayes' rule, as shown in (21).
 To enhance numerical stability and prevent underflow in likelihood calculations, the log-likelihood form is applied in practice.

 Here, $\mu_k^j$ denotes the updated posterior mode probability of mode $j$ at time step $k$, incorporating the current measurement $y_k$ via the likelihood $\Lambda_k^j$.
 This term reflects how likely each mode is at the current step, after accounting for the observed data.
 In contrast to the one-step predicted mode probability $\mu_{k|k-1}^j$, which is computed purely from the Markov transition probabilities, the updated $\mu_k^j$ combines both the prior information and the current measurement, serving as the final probability in mode $j$ at time $k$.
 All mode probabilities $\mu_k^j$ satisfy $0 \leq \mu_k^j \leq 1$ and $\sum_{j=1}^n \mu_k^j = 1$.